gregmsanderson/fly-live-beats/docs/10-in-conclusion.md

 There is no real option to scale _globally_ on AWS.
 It used clearly separated geographic regions.
 You can use [geolocation routing](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geo.html) within Route 53 to make sure your users are served by an app closest to them.
 However that means _replicating_ the resources in all those regions (for example adding a load balancer in each one).
 Assuming you are using the most common type, an Aplication Load balancer (ALB), _each one_ costs a minimum of ~$20 ($0.02646 per ALB-hour, assuming the eu-west-2 region, which excludes the additional LCU-hour metric).
 See [ALB pricing](https://aws.amazon.com/elasticloadbalancing/pricing/?nc=sn&loc=3).
 With Fly.io, _their_ load balancer (they call it the proxy) is provided for free and using anycast automatically handles global applications.

+In conclusion, if you are deploying the Live Beats app (or a similar Phoenix LiveView app that needs both WebSockets and libcluster) we would recommend using Fly.io over AWS.

 ## Notes

-For AWS we are basing pricing on the eu-west-2 region.
-Fly has the same compute cost in eveery region but we have been using its lhr region.
+For AWS we are basing pricing on the `eu-west-2` region.
+Fly has the same compute cost in eveery region but we have been using its `lhr` region.

 AWS pricing [assumes 730 hours in a month](https://aws.amazon.com/calculator/calculator-assumptions/)